 - between 16 and 18 years old

 - between 19 and 24 years old and has an Education, Health and Care plan

 Depending on your business size and eligibility, most apprenticeship training costs are either fully or partially (95%) funded by the government, helping you to upskill your team on a budget.

 You can read our guide to apprenticeship funding to learn more.

 A staggering 78% of employers reported improved productivity after introducing an apprenticeship scheme.
 Apprentices are eager to learn from you and your team and enthusiastic about their qualification they’ve chosen.

 Supporting their growth in turn supports your business, and you get an extra pair of hands to help out when it gets busy!
 Your apprentice will learn from your experienced team and will be able to apply the valuable skills they’ve gained through their training.

 Starting as an apprentice is a great way for those with less experience in the industry to get their foot in the door.

-If there’s opportunity, many apprentices at their company after earning their qualification, become fully fledged team members!
+If there’s an opportunity, many apprentices at their company after earning their qualification, become fully-fledged team members!
 In fact, 90% of apprentices stay at their company after completing their course.
 Plus, there’s the added bonus of them already being familiar with your business.